Category Archives: Decision Making

 How can leadership team coaching help your technology business scale?

 In his 2017 TED Talk Want to get great at something?
-Get a coach, surgeon, author and CEO Atul Gawande tells the story of the Harvard and Yale American-rules football teams: “In 1875 Harvard and Yale played their first game.
+Get a coach, Atul Gawande tells the story of the Harvard and Yale American-rules football teams: “In 1875 Harvard and Yale played their first game.
 Yale hired a coach Harvard did not.
 The results, over the next three decades Harvard won just four times.
 Harvard hired a coach”.
 Every high performing sports team has a coach, why doesn’t every leadership team?

 Continue reading

-Trillion Dollar Coach – Summary
+Trillion Dollar Coach – A Summary

-Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell is a book about a man who helped build some of America’s greatest companies, including Apple and Google.
-A former college football player and coach, Bill didn’t enter the business world until he was thirty nine.
-Moving quickly though through executive roles, he went on to coach the likes of Steve Jobs, Larry Page, Eric Schmidt, Ben Horowitz and Bill Gurley, to name just a few.
+Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell is a book about a man who coached the CEOs and leaders of some of America’s greatest companies, including Apple and Google.
 He passed away in 2016, leaving a legacy of growing companies, successful people and an enormous amount of respect.
 The book is essential reading for any manager or leader operating in a fast-moving, high growth business.

 Continue reading